avnet-iotconnect/iotc-python-examples/STM32MP157F-DK2_Demo/README.md

       <img src=".//media/image21.png"/>

    * Navigate to the directory where you have the unzipped "OpenSTLinux_IoTConnect_Compatible" folder, and then navigate through the folder to get to this directory: {Your preliminary directory}\OpenSTLinux_IoTConnect_Compatible\images\stm32mp1\flashlayout_st-image-weston\optee
       * Select the FlashLayout_sdcard_stm32mp157c-dk2-optee.tsv file and then click "Open."
-         * *The "...157f..." version of the file has problems so we have been instructed by ST to use the "...157c..." version.*
+(The "...157f..." version of the file has issues so we have been instructed by ST to use the "...157c..." version.)

       <img src=".//media/image22.png"/>